hzFishy/UnrealNotes/content/Unreal Engine/Networking/Character Movement Component.md

 			- `SafeMoveUpdatedComponent` will run checks and eventually call `MoveUpdatedComponentImpl`, which calls `MoveComponent` on `UpdatedComponent` (by default it is the root, which is the capsule component)
 		- Then, here it checks if we are stuck or not.
 And if its a another ramp (using Normal hit) or wall/barrier.

+# Debug
+You can visualize basic CMC info using `p.VisualizeMovement 1`

+# Miscs
-# Client to listen server animation issues
+## Client to listen server animation issues
 It seems that the listen server can see client character animations lag, this is because by default clients send data to the server at a high frequency (because clients may have a high framerate).
 To fix this the idea is to cap the max update frequency.